thilo-hub/esp32-multitool/README.md

 Check the short Makefile!!

 idf.py  set-target esp32s3
-idf.py menuconfig - check what needs chaning idf.py build
+idf.py menuconfig - check what needs changing (in particular, there seems to be abuild problem if the web interface is not enabled) idf.py build idf.py flash
-idf.py flash
 --OR--
 idf.py  set-target esp32s3
-idf.py menuconfig - check what needs chaning make HOST=10.1.1.73
+idf.py menuconfig - check what needs changing make HOST=10.1.1.73  ( the Flasher script is not part of the repository )

+Caveat:
+  the makefile automatically copies the system.cfg -- so please do this manually

 On the target:

-UPDATE: configuration is now all in system.cfg (see above)
 ```
-protocols bgn
-password NeverTellAnyone
-ssid mySSID
-sta 10.1.1.73 10.1.1.9 255.255.255.0 3500000
+make install
+systemctl start esp32-wifi
 ```

-which describes the esp configuration to connect to the network
+When it is not working as "wanted", see the service file for up to date conf.

+But essentially, debugging as below should work

+The console will print its configuration.
+Please verify this.

 ```
 $ sudo ./decode /dev/ttyS1 tun3